Doman: Grzechy Ardana

-Doman: Grzechy Ardana (English: Doman: Sins of Ardan) is a side-scrolling Hack and Slash Beat 'em up computer game released by the Polish developer World Software for the Commodore Amiga in 1995.
+Doman: Grzechy Ardana (English: Doman: Sins of Ardan) is a side-scrolling hack and slash beat 'em up video game released by the Polish developer World Software for the Amiga in 1995.
 Taking on a sword and sorcery theme akin to Conan The Barbarian, it is a spiritual successor to World Software's earlier game Franko: The Crazy Revenge and is based on the artist's Mariusz Pawluk's unpublished short story that is included alongside the game.
 It ended up being World Software's last release for the Amiga (the developer did later develop a more family-friendly Draggy & Croco, but the publisher they picked for this game forgot to put the game onto the selves despite being essentially complete).

 Gameplay

 Like World Software's previous game Franko, Doman is an arcade-style hack 'n' slash game.
 As either the titular barbarian warrior Doman, the Nordic Baurus, or both - as co-operative play is possible - the player(s) take on Ardan and his army through five stages.
 Starting out with a sword, the player would occasionally encounter a non-player character that would grant either a bit of healing or a different weapon (due to a technical limitation the player character would revert to the sword when traversing through the river).
 Once during the course of the campaign the player also has to do a waggling mini-game to wake the player character up to fend off the assassin intent on killing him in his sleep.

 Doman utilizes the control scheme involving directions and a single fire button common with the Amiga games.
 The player can do a jump slash that can evade some attacks but does little damage, a slash that can be set up into a throw, an overhead slash that does moderate amount of damage and a special heavy attack that is dependent on the weapon used.
 The player can also stab downed enemies.